 5.1 Benefits of this approach

-Species in a same functional group can be considered “functionally equivalent”, with similar or interchangeable functions.
+Species in a same functional group can be considered “functionally equivalent”, with similar or interchangeable functions and sharing the same functional niche.
 The ecosystem in which they occur then has “functional redundancy”, which reduces the risk of a functional loss in the event of ecosystem disturbance.
 Conversely, a species can also be the only representative of a functional group (qualified as a “monospecific group”).
 It is then considered “essential”, because if it disappears, the functions it provides will also disappear, causing a major disturbance of the ecosystem and other essential functions (Mejri 2009).

 For conservation issues and the prediction of climate change impacts on ecosystems and biodiversity, the functional approach and the study of niche overlap seem relevant, as these tools provide a quantitative estimate of the resilience and/or resistance to change of communities and ecosystems.
 At a specific level, knowing which species have the most specialised diet or which are the species are essential, from a functional perspective, are really useful to target species that needs to be protected in conservation plans (Mejri 2009; Norton 1995).
 In addition, those tools can also be used to predict changes in diet niche for species in competition, if one of the abundances is affected by fishing pressure (Diderich 2006) or if an invasive species colonizes the environment (Albouy et al. 2011; Geange et al. 2011; Nagelkerke et al. 2018).
 As these approaches are not based on species or taxonomy, they are better suited to the generalization and identification of the ecosystem services provided (Martini et al. 2020; Mcgill et al. 2006) and the relationships involved in stable coexistence of species (Albouy et al. 2011).
 They thus improve our ability to predict ecological dynamics and their fluctuations, in an environment facing strong anthropic influence (Kremer et al. 2017).